Welcome to the Laity in Support of Retired Priests (LSRP)

 - In 2007, 25% of diocesan priests in the U.S. were 75 years or older

-Since its creation only five years ago, LSRP has made enormous strides toward realizing our goal of creating a brighter future for those who served:
+Since its creation in 2007, following the receipt of an anonymous gift of half a million dollars, LSRP has made enormous strides toward realizing our goal of creating a brighter future for those who served:

 - Identified a model Transition Plan that addresses most concerns